-- (1) Sign log at time of use. - (2) Each operator should be instructed on proper operating procedures before being allowed to use the centrifuge.
-Instructions should include requirements for balancing loads, using the proper rotor, and using accessory equipment. - (3) Each employee who uses a centrifuge is responsible for the condition of the machine and rotor at the end of the procedure.
+- Sign log at time of use. - Each operator should be instructed on proper operating procedures before being allowed to use the centrifuge.
+Instructions should include requirements for balancing loads, using the proper rotor, and using accessory equipment.
+Inspect rotor before use - Each employee who uses a centrifuge is responsible for the condition of the machine and rotor at the end of the procedure